 It is hard to comment on the amenorrhea.
 All things cannot be “OK” if amenorrhea or severely irregular cycles are the norm?
 If her weight is normal, my guess is that she suffers from physiologic stress-induced ovulation dysfunction.
 Stresses, we have alluded to in other answers but primarily center around, over exercise (aerobic), nutritional stress (hypoglycemic spells, or anorexia, bulimia, starvation weight loss, fasting), sleep disturbance or sleep apnea, to name a few.
-So as you can see, fasting would fit the category of stress, thus making the cycles worse.
-One other very significant stress signal comes from caffeine.
+So as you can see, fasting would fit the category of stress, thus potentially making the cycles worse.
+One other significant stress signal comes from caffeine.
 There are no other people on the anti-caffeine bandwagon with me, but this is a huge problem for our population.
 Caffeine and amphetamine/cocaine have very similar effects.
-She probably needs estrogen as well but this is hard to sort out without more extensive interaction through history and labs.
+She may need estrogen as well but this is hard to sort out without more extensive interaction through history and labs.
 I am not a huge fan of intermittent fasting for females.
 Only in those that are dramatically overweight who are primarily seeking big weight loss.
 Hope this helps…

 If im hungry between meals what are my options to snack on?
 And im only eating two meals a day?